My name is Ron Bader, co-owner and founder of Heroic Sport.

 Practicing complex skills is something that has always appealed to me, and I love the meditative effect of my practice with Indian clubs.
 I dedicated a lot of my time to reading, applying, experimenting and teaching people how to swing.

-The information in our video tutorials is based on my many years’s teaching experience, where I have taught how to swing Indian clubs to both everyday people and athletes at my local club, workshops, team building events and evening schools.
+The information in our video tutorials is based on my many years’s teaching experience.
+I have taught workshops and group training classes since 2010, working with everyday people, kids and athletes at my local club, team building events, fitness centers and schools.

 Club swinging goes back to ancient Persia and India.
 Warriors swung clubs, lifted shields and trained with other weapon replicas to improve their strength and skills.